anebz/cloud/Accreditations/aws_solutions_associate.md

 > Amazon SWF

 Task coordinator in the cloud, ensures a task is never duplicated and is assigned only once.
 A specific task is given to only one worker.
 These facilities enable you to coordinate your workflow without worrying about duplicate, lost, or conflicting tasks.
+Useful for creating decoupled architectures.

 ### 7.2.
 SNS